007revad/SS_Motion_Detection/README.md

 Install older version of Surveillance Station and Advanced Media Eextensions so motion detection and HEVC playback is supported.

+This script installs Surveillance Station 9.2.0-11289 and Advanced Media Extensions 3.1.0-3005

 ### Download the script

 1. Download the latest version _Source code (zip)_ from https://github.com/007revad/SS_Motion_Detection/releases